 Diageo owns the Bulleit brand, which is produced at the Kirin Brewing Company Four Roses distillery in Lawrenceburg, Kentucky.

 Bulleit bourbon Frontier whisky is aged for an estimated 6 years in charred American white oak casks.
 It has no age statement.
 The mash bill is 68% corn, 28% rye, and 4% malted barley.
-It is readily available in the USA ($25), UK (£25) and South Africa and retail for around R650.
+It is readily available in the USA ($25), and in the UK.
+I have seen it on Amazon for around £ 32.

 Also Read: Woodford Reserve vs Bulleit Bourbon